gitlabhq/gitlabhq/doc/install/installation.md

     # Type 'yes' to create the database tables.

     # When done you see 'Administrator account created:'

+If you are using Ruby 1.9.x, you may get error like `Lost connection to MySQL server during query (Mysql2::Error)` in this step.
+Solution is upgrade to Ruby 2.0.0+ or simply disable `reaping_frequency` in `config/database.yml` (just leave it blank) according to [Denniss](http://stackoverflow.com/questions/19391526/trying-to-update-640k-rows-in-mysql-gets-lost-connection-to-mysql-server-during/22423893#22423893).

 ## Install Init Script